 Editor's Note: Look for Glenn French’s upcoming article on tactical leadership, which will run in our Special Thanksgiving Weekend Edition of the PoliceOne Newsletter.
 Read his past articles here.

-Glenn French, a Sergeant with the Sterling Heights (Mich.)
-Police Department, has 22 years police experience and currently serves as the Team Commander for the Special Response Team, and Sergeant of the Sterling Heights Police Department Training Bureau.
-He has 14 years SWAT experience and served as a Sniper Team Leader, REACT Team Leader, and Explosive Breacher.
+Glenn French, a retired Sergeant with the Sterling Heights (Mich.)
+Police Department, has 24 years police experience and served as the Team Commander for the Special Response Team, and supervisor of the Sterling Heights Police Department Training Bureau.
+He has 16 years SWAT experience and also served as a Sniper Team Leader, REACT Team Leader, and Explosive Breacher.

-Glenn has instructed basic and advanced SWAT / Tactical officer courses, basic and advanced Sniper courses, Cold Weather / Winter Sniper Operations and Active Shooter Response courses, Tactical Lifesaver Course and others.
-Sgt French served in the U.S. Army.
-During his military tenure Sgt French gained valuable experience in C.Q.B., infantry tactics and explosive breaching operations.
+Glenn has instructed basic and advanced SWAT / Tactical officer courses, basic and advanced Sniper courses, Cold Weather / Winter Sniper Operations and Active Shooter Response courses, Terrorist Response course, Tactical Lifesaver Course and others.
+Sgt.
+French also served in the U.S. Army.
+During his military tenure Sgt.
+French gained valuable experience in C.Q.B., infantry tactics and explosive breaching operations.